Contributing to biboumi¶

 It is also recommended to add some unit or end-to-end tests for the proposed changes.

 There are two test suites for biboumi:

-unit tests that can be run simply using make check.
-These tests use the Catch test framework, are written in pure C++ and they should always succeed, in all possible build configuration.
+- unit tests that can be run simply using make check.
+These tests use the Catch2 test framework, are written in pure C++ and they should always succeed, in all possible build configuration.

-a more complex end-to-end test suite.
+- a more complex end-to-end test suite.
 This test suite is written in python3, uses a specific IRC server (charybdis), and only tests the most complete biboumi configuration (when all dependencies are used).
-To run it, you need to install various dependencies: refer to fedora’s Dockerfile.base and Dockerfile to see how to install charybdis, slixmpp, botan, a ssl certificate, etc.
+Read more about these tests in the specific documentation TODO.

 All these tests automatically run with various configurations, on various platforms, using gitlab CI.

 - Curly brackets are on their own lines.